feather-rs/feather/docs/plugins.md

 Once finished the command will have created a file ending in '.plugin'.
 It is placed in either `/target/release` or `/target/debug` depending on if the release flag is provided.

-To test the plugin a feather server binary is needed.
-Inside the folder where the binary located, you need to locate or create a folder called `plugins`.
+To test the plugin, a feather server binary is needed.
+Inside the folder where the binary is located, create a folder `plugins` (if it doesn't already exist).
 Put the '.plugin' there and run the server.